 Looking for an awesome new side hustle that will make you tons of money with hardly any time or effort?
 Well designing and selling t-shirts with print on demand is NOT that side hustle.
-Don’t get me wrong, it’s a lot of fun, and it can be profitable (just like blogging!), but it’s neither quick nor easy.
+Don’t get me wrong, it’s a lot of fun, and it can be profitable online business (just like blogging!), but it’s neither quick nor easy.

 What is Print on Demand?